donadams1969/donadams1969/README.md

 > _“I’m not representing anyone.
 I’m representing myself — for good.”_
 > — Superman

+Use of this asset without attribution or DAO-licensed approval constitutes a violation of immutable intellectual property recorded under blockchain hash SOLARA-EX20.1

 ---

 ## 🏛️💡 What Is VALOR AI+?